bit0x1er/SoundWave/README.md

 - ⏩ Go to the next song.
 - ⏪ Return to the previous song.
 - ❤️ Collect and manage your favorite songs in the library.
-- 🎚 Adjust the volume for a perfect listening experience.

 ---